airsoftnorge/mundana/_posts/004_resources/2023-07-08-bbweighttraveltime.md

 Charts to show time to target with different BB weights with the standard NASF ruleset.

-This chart does not take into account relevant factors like how far before the BB hits the ground or how wind resistent different BB weights are.
-It serves as a guide to help you if your main problem is people dodging slow bullets and not accuracy or range.
+This chart does not take into account other factors like wind drift, accuracy or if the BB will hit the ground before going that far.
+It serves as a guide to what might be a good compromize weight if you are struggeling with people dodging, but not with accuracy or range.

 Travel is cut off once the BB has less than 5m/s velocity.